Osteopathy is ...

 She is married with a daughter and speaks Punjabi and Hindi fluently.
 She is registered with the General Osteopathic Council (GOsC).

-Membership of the General Osteopathic Council means that Peter, Susan and Jenny have to abide by a strict code of practice and have to agree to fulfil the 30 hour minimum requirement of Continuing Professional Development each year.
+Membership of the General Osteopathic Council means that Peter and Susan have to abide by a strict code of practice and have to agree to fulfil the 30 hour minimum requirement of Continuing Professional Development each year.
 The council also insists on an appropriate level of insurance.

 By law, osteopaths must register with the General Osteopathic Council (GOsC).